AnnaRogers04/RPG-game/Development Journal.md

 ```

-## Implementation
+# Implementation

-### What was the process of completing the task?
+## What was the process of completing the task?
 What influenced your decision making?
+When talking about what i liked i mentioned logic, I liked the idea of being able to win something by memory.
+While making the dice lean towards a number isnt exactly logical it gave the effect i wanted unintentually.

-- What was the process of completing the task at hand?
+## What was the process of completing the task at hand?
 Did you do any initial planning?
+I didnt have any initial planning for the dice, i originally struggled with coming up with an idea when it came to starting the game.
-- Did you receive any feedback from users, peers or lecturers?
+## Did you receive any feedback from users, peers or lecturers?
 How did you react to it?

 <br>